If you have diabetes, you know that controlling blood sugar levels (or blood glucose

 When the body can't use glucose for fuel, it starts to use fat.
 When this happens,

-chemicals called ketones
+chemicals called ketones are released

 High levels of ketones in the blood can be a problem because they cause the blood